Step 20: Management Review of Energy Map

 How do I know when I have completed this step?

-- there is adequate information supplied for the review
+- Is adequate information supplied for the review

 What do I do next?